 Manufacturers using polycarbonate substrate materials often look to an adhesive for bonding or joining parts.
-Industrial adhesives offer a low-cost and convenient method of adhering parts, allowing flexibility of choice of substrate e.g. you can bond polycarbonate to other plastics, wood or metal where other bonding techniques such as ultrasonic welding or solvent welding cannot be used.
-Other benefits include minimal equipment outlay (welding equipment can be costly to purchase and run) and also safer material handling – many workplaces are trying to reduce solvent exposure.
+Industrial adhesives offer a low-cost and convenient method of adhering parts.
+It allows flexibility of choice of substrate e.g. you can bond polycarbonate to other plastics, wood or metal.
+Other bonding techniques such as ultrasonic welding or solvent welding do not work of dissimilar substrates.
+Other benefits include minimal equipment outlay (welding equipment can be costly to purchase and run.)
+And also safer material handling – many workplaces are trying to reduce solvent exposure.

 Polycarbonate is a relatively easy surface to bond; it has a reasonably high surface energy for surface wetting of the adhesive.
-Generally it doesn’t require any surface preparation and can be bonded “As Received”.
+Generally, it doesn’t require any surface preparation and is bondable “As Received”.

-Normally a clear, non-yellowing adhesive is preferred that does not alter the appearance of the polycarbonate – keeping its clarity.
-There are a number of different industrial adhesive options that can be considered:
+Most prefer a clear, non-yellowing adhesive that does not alter the appearance of the polycarbonate – keeping its clarity.
+There are a number of different industrial adhesive options to consider:

 –Cyanoacrylates: These offer a rapid cure and are ideal for small surface areas or for high speed production lines.
 Opt for an alkoxy-ethyl cyanoacrylate if surface “frosting” (a white powdery residue) is an issue, also these products tend to smell less pungent.
 Limitations are a 0.5mm gap fill and environmental exposure – if the joint interface is in contact with water for long periods it can degrade the adhesive.
 Excess cyanoacrylate adhesive can cause stress cracking of polycarbonate so it is important to minimise excess liquid adhesive or cure it with an activator.